In the Arctic the drama of abrupt climate change is coming to a head.

 It is obvious, that this drama has an impact on the whole planet.
 But in the public media it is ignored largely.
-Therefor I have begun some month ago to bring up this painful subject and I have published some podcast episodes and blog articles.
+Therefor I have begun to bring up this painful subject and I have published some podcast episodes and blog articles.
 This is a kind of condensed summary of this work.

 A very important foundation we find in the publications of Natalia Shakhova and Igor Simeletov.